HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/docs/T4/README.md

-# Create the ARC596 Test App
+# Create the Animation Test App

 ## Creating new GameObjects